kentcdodds/old-kentcdodds.com/content/blog/javascript-to-know-for-react/index.md

 Arrow functions are another way to write functions in JavaScript, but they do have a few semantic differences.
-Luckily for us in React land, we don't have to worry about `this` as much if we're using hooks in our project (rather than classes), but the arrow function allows for for terser anonymous functions and implicit returns, so you'll see and want to use arrow functions plenty.
+Luckily for us in React land, we don't have to worry about `this` as much if we're using hooks in our project (rather than classes), but the arrow function allows for terser anonymous functions and implicit returns, so you'll see and want to use arrow functions plenty.

 ```jsx {20-24}